MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 # Create a project budget from estimates

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

+This article explains how to create a project budget from estimates.

 ## Enable the project cost budget feature